-Step 1: Drop your peas in some water to get them wet.
+Step 1: Drop your peas in a bowl of water to get them wet.

 Step 2: Dampen a full sheet of paper towel.
 Put your peas in the middle of the paper towel and wrap up, like a envelope.

-Step 3: Put the peas in a plastic bag with the top corner vented a little bit.
+Step 3: Put the peas in a plastic bag or covered container.
 Check on the peas daily.
 If you notice the paper towel is getting dry, add a few drops of water to make sure it stays wet.

 Step 4: The peas will take a few days to sprout.
 On average ours take 3-4 days to sprout.

-Once they sprout then plant then as usual in your garden bed or ground.
+Once they sprout then plant them as usual in your garden bed or ground.
 I also recommend a good inoculant (that’s the one we use) on your peas when planting.

 And soon enough you’ll have pounds of sugar snap peas to pick and eat!

-Hope you enjoyed this easy trick to get your garden peas started!
+Hope you enjoyed this easy trick to get your garden sugar snap peas started!